joola/joola/docs/technical-documentation/workshops/Introduction-to-joola.io.md

 ### Setup
 - Dedicated lab environment for the workshop [Lab #1, minimal setup](Lab-%231---Minimal-Setup)
 - The workshop space needs to have a projector
-- This workshop is accompanied by an online presentation available @ TBC
+- This workshop is accompanied by an online presentation available @ [[http://www.slidecaptain.com/flows/5318d94d12739b1f43007034/workshop-technical-review-of-joola-io/]]

 ### Pre-requisite
 - None